christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 #Python 3.3.5
 {% endhighlight %}

-# First play with the shell before creating your own macro
+# First play with the shell to get familiar

-Before creating your own macro for , you can play with the Python shell.
+Before creating your own macro, let's play with the Python shell and interact with a document, let's say a spreadsheet.

-First launch LibreOffice Calc (to create spreadsheet open document) with an open socket to communicate with from the shell, on your Mac OS :
+First launch LibreOffice Calc (Calc for spreadsheet open documents) with an open socket to communicate with from the shell on your Mac OS :

     /Applications/LibreOffice.app/Contents/MacOS/soffice --calc --accept="socket,host=localhost,port=2002;urp;StarOffice.ServiceManager"